-The New Chicago Theological Seminary consists of the construction of a 78,000 gross square foot, 4-story seminary with full basement for future growth space.
+The New Chicago Theological Seminary consisted of the construction of a 78,000 gross square foot, 4-story seminary with full basement for future growth space.
 The first and second floors house faculty and staff offices, classrooms, a small chapel, and a meditation space.
 The third floor houses the Learning and Student Commons.
 General assembly rooms are located on the fourth floor in the form of a worship space and adjacent dining room, with support facilities including a sacristy, kitchen, and storage.
-Design includes a green roof and energy and resource saving features with the goal of achieving LEED Silver certification.
+Design included a green roof and energy and resource saving features.
+The building is LEED certified.

-This new construction project is a partnership between the University of Chicago and the Chicago Theological Seminary.
+This new construction project was a partnership between the University of Chicago and the Chicago Theological Seminary.
 The Chicago Theological Seminary is an independent educational institution and affiliated seminary of the United Church of Christ.
-Construction of the new seminary building is a part of the agreement between the Seminary and University for the purchase of two existing Seminary buildings located adjacent to the University campus.
+Construction of the new seminary building was a part of the agreement between the Seminary and University for the purchase of two existing Seminary buildings located adjacent to the University campus.

-Rendering courtesy of Nagle Hartray Danker Kagan McKay Penney
+Rendering courtesy of Nagle Hartray Danker Kagan McKay Penne.

 Project Manager: Desiree DiLucente